Why I Hate To Travel Alone

 I Get Lonely Too

-I’ve sat on a 12 hour bus next to a guy that might have pissed himself and slept through it and on another overnight bus from Amsterdam to London that was stopped 5 times for random drug search.
+I’ve sat on a 12 hour bus next to a guy that might have pissed himself and slept through it and on another overnight bus from Amsterdam to London that was stopped 5 times for random drug searches.
 They weren’t fun and I found myself wishing I had a friend by my side.
 I’ve strolled down some romantic alleys in Rome, Paris and Prague and being a bit jealous at the couples laughing and enjoying each other’s company.
 These moments are rare, but they do happen.

 I’m even feeling down writing this.
 This is by no means meant to discourage you from traveling alone.
 It’s just to let you know that it’s not all parties and serendipitous moments when you’re on the road traveling alone.
 Sometimes, it sucks.
 But not often.